Smithsonian/CCN-Data-Library/data/Fourqurean_2012/README.md

 Assumption | Justification | Notes
 ------------- | ------------- | -------------
 Changed Fourqurean_unpublished and Fourqurean_and_Kendrick_unpublished to Fourqurean_2012. | Kendrick is a co-author on this synthesis study, and better than citing nothing. |
+Tossed the two Isaksen cores | The only information recorded across the depthseries was density (original moles per volume, converted to mg per volume) which can't be converted into out formats | perhaps adding carbon density to guidelines is appropriate....noted this in DK running notes

 #### Biomass data